BTBurke/vatinator/docs/index.md

 Vatinator fills out your Estonian VAT reimbursement forms.
 It:

 * Extracts data from your receipts
-* Fills out your VAT refund and excise forms
+* Fills out your VAT refund and (gas) excise forms
 * Puts your receipts into a PDF in the format expected by the tax authority

 To get the best results, please read the [User Guide](user-guide.md).